 - Lastly, if you are posting a gift or card to your loved one, consider the postage cut-off dates.
 You can let friends and family know to ensure that your loved one can receive some Christmas wishes in the post.

-This is not a definitive list, but it will hopefully help you think about and plan your upcoming Christmas to ensure you can make it as pleasant experience as possible.
+This list is not exhaustive, but will hopefully help you think about and plan your upcoming Christmas to ensure you can make it as pleasant experience as possible.

 Do you associate Christmas with a certain smell or have memories of the way everything looked, sounded and smelt?
 Our senses are very powerful and can help evoke very joyous emotions.
 Creating the atmosphere of Christmas through the senses can help a loved one get the Christmas experience they fondly remember.
 Below you will find some ideas of what you could bring to their room to help recreate pleasant memories, as well as create some fond new memories together.